reidrac/swift-nbd-server/README.rst

 Requirements:

-- Linux (or any platform with NBD client)
+- Linux (or any platform with NBD client; nbd-client 3.1+ recommended)
 - Python 2.7 (or later; Python 3 not supported yet)
 - python-swiftclient
 - gevent